Ex-Dividend Date Nearing for These 9 Stocks – Week of July 7, 2025

 About AEO

-American Eagle Outfitters, Inc. is a global specialty retailer.
+American Eagle Outfitters, Inc. is a global specialty retailer with a portfolio of apparel brands.
 The Company offers clothing, accessories and personal care products under its American Eagle and Aerie brands.
 The Company operates through two segments: American Eagle and Aerie.
-American Eagle is an American jeans and apparel brand.
-Aerie is a lifestyle brand offering intimates, apparel, activewear, and swim collections.
-OFFLINE by Aerie offers a complete collection of activewear and accessories.
+It offers casual outfitting and products under the American Eagle (AE) brand, and intimates, apparel, activewear, and swim collections under the Aerie and OFFLINE by Aerie brands.
 The Company sells its products directly to consumers through its retail channel, which includes its stores and concession-based shops-within-shops.
-It operates stores in the United States, Canada, Mexico, and Hong Kong.
+It operates stores in the United States, Canada, and Mexico.
 The Company has license agreements with third parties to operate American Eagle and Aerie stores and online marketplace businesses throughout Asia, including India, Europe, Latin America, and the Middle East.
-The Company also operates Todd Snyder New York (Todd Snyder), a premium menswear brand.
+The Company also operates Todd Snyder New York (Todd Snyder), a menswear brand.

 About the author